simonhaenisch/uebersicht-widgets/readme.md

 * **Calendar:** highlights current day.
 * **Weather:** uses the current location (needs Wifi) and the Dark Sky API.
 Shows forecast for next day after 9 PM.

 _[Satellite Eyes](https://github.com/tomtaylor/satellite-eyes) is used to get a location based wallpaper.
-The main font [Source Code Pro](https://github.com/adobe-fonts/source-code-pro)._
+The font in the screenshot is [Source Code Pro](https://github.com/adobe-fonts/source-code-pro)._

 ## Installation